 View a breakdown of fees for the three core programs below.
 Remember that elements of the curriculum can be done in advance of registration and used as RPL.
 This would be deducted from the fees.

-It is important to have preliminary engagement with Bowen’s family systems theory.
-To have attended FSI seminars (which count as RPL), FSI conferences, reading groups or supervision from FSI faculty in your workplace.
+It is important to have preliminary engagement with Bowen Family Systems theory.
+This includes activities such as attendance at FSI workshops (which count as RPL), FSI conferences, reading groups or supervision from FSI faculty in your workplace.
 It is also a requirement to have a workplace setting that provides relevant case examples for the Certificate stream you are enrolling in.
-It is strongly recommended that people commence the program doing some RPL events.
+It is strongly recommended that people commence the program having already completed some RPL.
 The only people eligible for entering without RPL are those who have done Bowen theory training at recognised network centres.
 I.E The Bowen Centre introductory course and network programs, linked below.

 Other family therapy approaches are considered.
 All participants are encouraged in discussion groups to consider similarities and differences with other approaches.
 For more information about Bowen theory and other approaches, follow the link below to Jenny and Lily Mailer’s podcasts, where this is touched on in general.

-This program is set up primarily that participants would have their own clinical work separate to the training.
+Applicants for the Advanced Certificate must have a relevant undergraduate degree, have at least two years experience in a counselling setting, and be working currently in a counselling or clinical context.
 There are no clinical placements in the course.
-The flexible nature of the course means you could do the non-AAFT option of the program and then add the AAFT bridging components once you had the clinical work organised.
+The flexible nature of the course means you could do the non-AAFT Certificate program and then complete the AAFT bridging components once you have the clinical work organised.

 The core components of the training (theory and discussion groups and intensives) are all completed in a 2 year period.
 However the required additional components (FoO, Supervision Groups, Seminars) may start part way through your 1st year and therefore flow over into an additional 6 months from the time of commencement.
 Remember that the required additional components can all be done prior to commencing the 2 year Certificate.